* If you would like to submit news for our Alumni sections, please contact East Asian Languages and Cultures.

 Chang, Jenny, B.A.: Chinese, works as the English language secretary at the Mandarin Training Center of National Taiwan Normal University in Taipei, Taiwan.
 In a letter of Jan.
 2009, she wrote: “ KU’s Chinese department provided a great base for my Chinese and helped me close the gap between my speaking/listening and reading/writing levels….
 I am proud when people compliment my Chinese (upon learning that I grew up in Kansas), and I always mention that I studied Chinese at KU, because without it, I would not have been able to attend my current classes….
 I still recall my Chinese classes at KU with fondness and a lot of appreciation.”

-Hedberg, Will, B.A.: Chinese, is currently in the Harvard Ph.D. program in Chinese (beginning Sept.
-2005).
+Hedberg, Will, B.A.: Chinese, Ph.D. in Chinese (Harvard).
 In 2008-09, Will studied Japanese in Yokohama, before returning to complete the Ph.D.
 Now Assistant Professor of Japanese at Arizona State University, Tempe, Arizona.

 Wright, John, B.A.
 Japanese.
 Currently a pilot in the Air Force, stationed at Travis Air Force Base in Fairfield, CA. Married Hiroko fall 2009.
 1 Apr 2011

 Vierthaler, Paul, B.A.
-Chinese, lived in China from 2005 to spring 2007, which included a period in which he tutored the children of an M.A. graduate of EALC, Brent Johnson.
-Paul completed an M.A. in East Asian Studies at Yale University and beginning in fall 2008, he began the Ph.D. program at Yale.
+Chinese, Ph.D.
+Yale University.
+Lived in China from 2005 to spring 2007, which included a period in which he tutored the children of an M.A. graduate of EALC.
+Now Lecturer, University of Leiden, digital humanities and Ming and Qing dynasty Chinese literature, Leiden, The Netherlands

 Pine, Charly, M.A., Chinese, 2004, is currently in the Ph.D. program in Cultural Anthropology at Lanzhou University, Gansu Province, China.
 Funded by the China Scholarship Council, he will conduct field research in Jishishan County, home of several Muslim communities, on ethnic minority education, including the impact of religion on education.